TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Index.rst

     targets, link classes, etc

 Such links must be converted before they are output as HTML in the frontend.
-For example in Fluid all input from the RTE should be output by the ViewHelper :ref:`t3viewhelper:typo3-fluid-format-html`:
+For example, in :ref:`Fluid <fluid>` all input from the RTE should be output by the ViewHelper :ref:`t3viewhelper:typo3-fluid-format-html`:

 ..  code-block:: html